PritRaj1/KAEM-profile/README.md

 - Stable training
 - Interpretability

-KAEM does not, especially when platformed om our XPUs.
+KAEM does not, especially when platformed on our XPUs.
+We leave trade-offs and limited imaginations up to other hardware vendors.

 ## Setup: